hashicorp/terraform/website/source/docs/providers/aws/r/db_instance.html.markdown

 * `final_snapshot_identifier` - (Optional) The name of your final DB snapshot when this DB instance is deleted.
 If omitted, no final snapshot will be made.
 * `skip_final_snapshot` - (Optional) Determines whether a final DB snapshot is created before the DB instance is deleted.
 If true is specified, no DBSnapshot is created.
 If false is specified, a DB snapshot is created before the DB instance is deleted, using the value from `final_snapshot_identifier`.
-Default is true.
+Default is `false`.
 * `copy_tags_to_snapshot` – (Optional, boolean) On delete, copy all Instance `tags` to the final snapshot (if `final_snapshot_identifier` is specified).
 Default `false`